Date Calculator

 Buddhist Calendar

-This calendar is structured around the phases of the moon but also takes the solar year into account, making it lunisolar.
-A typical year in the Buddhist calendar starts on the first full moon day of the month, which usually falls in late January or early February.
-This aligns the calendar closely with other lunisolar calendars used in the region, such as the Hindu and traditional Burmese calendars.
+While fundamentally structured around the phases of the moon, it continually adjusts for the solar year.
+A typical year launches on the first full moon of the designated first month, generally aligning with late January or early February.
+This structure closely mirrors other lunisolar systems native to the region, such as traditional Burmese and Hindu calendars.

 Chinese calendar

-The Chinese calendar is a lunar-solar calendar.
-It is calculated on the basis of the position of the Sun and the Moon.
+The traditional Chinese calendar is a highly complex lunisolar system calculated strictly by the astronomical positions of the Sun and the Moon.

 Hebrew or Jewish Calendar

-The Jewish calendar is lunar, with each month beginning with a new moon.
-Each date falls on the same phase of the moon.
-A year can have 6 different durations.
-A proper year can have 354–384 days, a sufficient year can have 355–385 days, and an insufficient year can have 353–383 days.
+The Jewish calendar is a sophisticated lunar-based system where every new month begins with the new moon.
+Because dates are tied to lunar phases, the calendar must be carefully regulated.
+A Jewish year can have six different durations: a regular year can have 354–384 days, a complete year can have 355–385 days, and a deficient year can have 353–383 days.

-The length of a Jewish year (whether it is correct, sufficient, or insufficient) is determined by the day on which the 1st day of the month of Tishrei (Rosh Hashanah, that is, the New Year) falls.
-The New Year can only begin on Monday, Tuesday, Thursday, or Saturday.
+The exact length of the Jewish year is dictated by the day of the week on which the 1st of Tishrei (Rosh Hashanah, the Jewish New Year) falls.
+By religious law, the New Year is only permitted to begin on a Monday, Tuesday, Thursday, or Saturday.

 Iranian calendar

-The Iranian year begins on the day of the vernal equinox, on Nowruz, the spring festival.
-The date of this holiday is determined by astronomical observations at the meridian of Tehran time.
+The Iranian year initiates on the exact day of the vernal equinox to celebrate Nowruz, the ancient spring festival.
+The precise date of this holiday is determined by exact astronomical observations calculated at the Tehran time meridian.

-The calendar has twelve months, of which the first six have thirty-one days, the following five have thirty days, and the last month may include 29 days in a normal year and 30 days in a leap year.
+The calendar comprises twelve months: the first six months contain 31 days, the following five contain 30 days, and the final month has 29 days (or 30 days during a leap year).

 Ethiopian calendar